-Are you wondering what more you can do to take care of yourself during the Covid-19 pandemic?
+Are you wondering what more you can do to lead effectively and to take care of yourself during the Covid-19 pandemic?

 After 20 years as a public health doctor, I now work as an Executive Coach and Career Counsellor for mid-career, senior and Executive level Doctors in Leeds and internationally by Skype.
 Building on my intercalated degree in psychology in 1993, and my masters in health promotion 1999 (specialising in emotional wellbeing), I’ve spent the last 30 years studying, teaching, using and researching the most effective evidence-based techniques and strategies in the field of self-help and self care.

 In times of crisis we don’t rise to the occasion, rather we fall to the highest level of our training: I’ve created this page to share some of the ‘radical self care’ tools I use with my senior medical clients in the hope that there is something here which inspires and helps you to take care of yourselves during the challenging period ahead of us.
 I don’t include any HR negotiations, occupational health, financial or clinical advice but other sites such as Doctors Support Network or the BMA do.
 I’m also not focusing on some of the more obvious self care strategies such as exercise, sleep, hydration and nutrition.

 Everything I include I have used myself, and this resource is not a substitute for medical or psychological care.
 Please feel free to share anything with your colleagues.
 I will keep updating and adding to this site.
 If you have any feedback or anything you’d like me to add I’d love to hear how this has helped you or any suggestions to make it more useful to you at firstname.lastname@example.org